frc971/training-2025/tasks/lesson2-climber-task/README.md

   - `public void stopIndexing()`: set `indexing` to false
   - `public boolean isIndexing()`: return `indexing`

+> Note: The template already prints the indexer's status in `periodic()`.
+> You’ll see messages like "Indexer is running" or "Indexer is idle" when you test.

 ### 2. Create a parameterized command factory

 In `Indexer.java`, write a method `indexForSeconds(double seconds)`.